carmon/textarea-ui/README.md

 - Texts
 - Button (texts with background and functionality)
 - User position and control
+- Windows (Buttons & Texts will be a component of window)

 ## Known issues
 - Zoom on other browsers than Firefox break textareas lines, thus glitching app
 - No cellphone browser support at the moment
+- Can't put exclamation mark (!) without a letter after in titles, breaks the line